alexespejo/ctc-vercel-testing-deploy/PREVIEW_ENVIRONMENTS.md

 - `http://localhost:5173` and `http://localhost:3000` (local dev)
 - `https://ctc-vercel-testing-deploy-client.vercel.app` (production client)
 - Any URL matching `^https://ctc-vercel-testing-deploy-client(-[a-z0-9-]+)?\.vercel\.app$` (preview deployments)

+**Important:** The CORS regex must be present on the `main` branch so it is active on the production server.
+When a PR only touches client files, the client preview points to the production server — if the regex is only on a feature branch, production will reject requests from preview client URLs.

 No changes needed in the server when adding new preview branches.